viivii6/Employee-Absenteeism-Analysis/README.md

 * **Analyze Absenteeism Trends**: Determine seasonal patterns, reasons of absence, among others with a simple Power BI dashboard.
 * **Promote Workplace Incentives and Wellness**: Provide data-driven recommendations for reducing absenteeism and improving work-life balance.
 ## **3. Tech Stack**
-* **SQL (SQL Server)** – For data extraction, transformation, and analysis.
+* **🛢️SQL (SQL Server)** – For data extraction, transformation, and analysis.
-* **Data Categorization** - Categorization of the absenteeism data based on seasons and employee data based on health status and age categories.
+* **🗃️Data Categorization** - Categorization of the absenteeism data based on seasons and employee data based on health status and age categories.
-* **Data Visualization (Power BI)** – For building a simple interactive dashboard to visualize absenteeism trends according to different metrics.
+* **📊Data Visualization (Power BI)** – For building a simple interactive dashboard to visualize absenteeism trends according to different metrics.
-* **File Format** – .csv for the raw data, .sql for development, .sql for data validation and .pbix for the dashboard.
+* **📁File Format** – .csv for the raw data, .sql for development, .sql for data validation and .pbix for the dashboard.
 ## **4. Key Features**
 * **Joins and Data Blending:**
   * Combined multiple tables (`Absenteeism_at_work`, `Compensation`, `Reasons`) using Joins for holistic analysis.